EGI-Federation/documentation/content/en/internal/helpdesk/ggus-support-staff-guide/_index.md

 formed from members who are specialists in various areas of grid middleware, or NGI/ROC supporters for operations problems, or VO specific supporters.
 The membership of the support units is maintained on mailing lists.
-If the user responds to any e-mail received from GGUS, then the reply is added to the ticket history.
+If the user responds to any email received from GGUS, then the reply is added to the ticket history.
 The subject of the email includes meta data to ensure the association of the response with the ticket.